on plugins and macOS

 Give us the workarounds then.

 You could build the plugin from source which would make it a trusted application since it was made on your computer.
 Unless you know what CMake is and aren't afraid of it, you probably want to ignore that suggestion.

 You will need to open up your Terminal application for the following alternatives.
-You will need to provide your administrator password for execution of the commands.
 Note: you will only need to run these commands once (per plugin).
-Once executed, Gatekeeper will add the plugins to its trusted list.
+Once executed, Gatekeeper will add the plugin to its trusted list.
 You have a luxurious two different options to pick from:

 You will need to provide the full path to the plugin.
 In the README file of the archives you would have selected a specific file and moved it to a specific folder.
 That's the full path you need.
 The command is:

 So if you were to add the Regrader VST3 plugin into your allow list, you would type:

 (with a space at the end!) and drag the plugin file from the Finder into the terminal window to automatically append the full file path to the command.
 Press enter and you're done.